The tweet is a quote by NN Taleb and it says, “Mild success can be explainable by skills and labor. Wild success is attributable to variance.”

 Thing is, clients are people.
 And they seek other people that are easy to work with.
 They like the idea of being easy to work with.
 They love their peace of mind.

+It’s really simple.
+When you’re stuck in circles, who do you turn to?
+When you need something solved proto, where do you go?
 When you want someone to get you out of the soup without asking too many questions, who do you think of?

 Be that person.
 For others.
 For clients.
+People Clients are looking for just that.

 So, while you’re being reliable, also be easy to talk to and easy to work with.
 And see work coming your way.